jjackson19862017/popworld3/readme.md

 - Test - Brought a Gohan Product, it says I have Paid and in the Stripe Dashboard I can see the Succeeded Payment.

 Pushed to github -> "Created Checkout and Works"

+- Test - Added a Gohan Product to cart, it says I have 1 in the cart and when I amend to 0, it removes it from the cart.

+- Auction and Bidding Setup Time.

+- I have set most of the Auction and Bidding up, just need help with putting the winning bid in the cart.